mosip/documentation/docs/ABIS-APIs.md

 * ABIS must get biometric data from referenceURL, process it and store it locally within the ABIS reference database
 	* The referenceURL is authenticated and authorized; ABIS needs to send a JWT token inside the request header COOKIE
 	* The referenceURL is secure (HTTPS)
-	* The referenceURL will be active for a certain time as decided by the Implementor
+	* The referenceURL will be active for a certain time as decided by the MOSIP adoptor
 * referenceId must not be active prior to this operation i.e., it must not have been used before this operation
 * De-duplication must not be performed in this operation
 * MOSIP will provide biometric data in [CBEFF format](CBEFF-XML.md) to ABIS as a response of referenceURL and the data in CBEFF will not be encrypted

 > Refer to [Authentication and Authorization API](AuthN-and-AuthZ-APIs.md#authenticate-using-clientid-and-secret-key) to get the JWT token.
-Request JSON expects clientid, secretkey and appid which will be provided by the Implementor's System Integrator(SI).
+Request JSON expects clientid, secretkey and appid which will be provided by the MOSIP adoptor's System Integrator(SI).

 ### Insert Request
 ```JSON